Conditions of College Enrollment

 Head Start Center:

 Through a regional partnership, Clinch Valley Community Action, Inc., operates a regional Head Start Center on campus.
 On a limited basis, this Center is available to eligible children of students and staff of the College’s service region.
-For a list of area certified child care providers or for more information, contact the Office of the Vice President of Academic & Student Services in Tazewell Hall, Room 341.
+For a list of area certified child care providers or for more information, contact the Office of the Vice President of Academic & Student Services.

 Parking and Traffic Regulations: